AbyssDragonModding/Imgui-C-Sharp-App-Template/README.md

 - Fix: Imgui menus now properly change variables and do not reset after you enter values
 - Fix: ClickableTransparentOverlay now properly scales to your monitor resolution automatically like the old versions used to do

+### Version 1.1.0 - Nov 2, 2024
+- Added ImguiWindow class
+- Updated MainWindow Example to use the new ImguiWindow class
+- Updated Renderer.cs for the new changes to the MainWindow Class
+- Updated SLN and CSProj to their latest